sveltejs/kit/.changeset/real-bikes-matter.md

 '@sveltejs/kit': patch
 ---

-Not calling JSON.stringify on endpoint's body if its content-type is json
+Not calling JSON.stringify on endpoint's body if it's a string and the content-type header denotes json